ReactForBeginners/course-overview/lecture1/README.md

 # React basics for beginners

-This article consists of notes for the first lecture in the React.JS for Beginners course in NYC in August 2015.
+This article is the basis for the first lecture in the React.JS for Beginners course in NYC in August 2015.

-It doesn't assume that know any React beforehand, but you should be familiar with Javascript.
+It doesn't assume that know any React beforehand, but you should be comfortable with Javascript.

 ## Your first component

 React is built around components, not templates.
-You create a component by calling the createClass method on the React object, which is the entry point into the library.
+You create a component by calling the *createClass* method on the React object, which is the entry point into the library.
 Like this:

 	var ButtonApp = React.createClass({